To paraphrase Patrick Lambe (yet again):

 It’s deceptively simple because it’s one of those tasks that you can just start by putting terms into a spreadsheet, or into the SharePoint term store.

-In my role as a taxonomy software developer, I watch as most classification schemes fall over after a year or so.
+As taxonomy software developers, we see most classification schemes fall over after a year or so.
 Because it’s considerably more difficult to build classification schemes that sustain over time.
-Those schemes that persist do so because they meet meet the collective needs of the organisation.
+Those schemes that persist do so because they meet the collective needs of the organisation.

 So here are some of the questions you need to ask before you start.
 But finding the answers may be harder than you think.